nurislam-ab/positioning_and_floating_elements/README.md

 It displays New York Times article page, which contains:
 - navigation bar
-- hero section
+- images and videos embedded
-- product/services section
+- sidebar
 - footer
-- Embedded images and YouTube video
+- more and popular news sections

 ## Built With